stamacho/LCR-Meter/README.md

 ---
 ## How It Works

 The application functions as a basic function generator and oscilloscope.
 It generates a sine wave through the audio output and measures the resulting voltage at the audio input.
-All measurements are based on a **voltage divider circuit** composed of a known reference resistor ($R_{known}$) and the unknown component. [cite: 130, 138]
+All measurements are based on a **voltage divider circuit** composed of a known reference resistor ($R_{known}$) and the unknown component.

 The measurement is a guided, two-step process:
 1.  **Measure Input Voltage ($V_{in}$)**: The user first connects the probes to the source to establish a reference voltage and phase.